jinxul/Custom-REST-API/README.md

 WP REST API - Author Info Plugin
 =================

-This plugin is faster alternative to WP REST API(since its only gets a lot less data than WP REST).
+This plugin is a faster alternative to WP REST API(since it gets a lot less data than WP REST).